wybo/agentbase/README.md

     ls node_modules/

 We rely on no globally installed npm modules.
-We recommend you do *not* globally install gulp.
+We recommend you do *not* globally install gulp ([local/global discussion]( http://goo.gl/OhdWvO)).

 There are two ways to run tasks: